-- 27. The Commissioner considers that factor (e) has limited application.
-That is, it refers to "any other condition of the employee's work" that the legislation does not identify but is similar to the factors the legislation specifically lists. - 28.
-An employer must be able to explain how the particular condition of work is similar to the factors listed. - 29.
-For the exemption to apply, "any other condition" would have to increase the cost of travelling between an employee's house and their workplace by more than what would be ordinarily expected.
-It would also have to be for the benefit or convenience of the employer.
+- 26. The Commissioner considers that factor (e) has limited application.
+That is, it refers to "any other condition of the employee's work" that the legislation does not identify but is similar to the factors the legislation specifically lists.5 - 27.
+An employer must be able to explain how the particular condition of work is similar to the factors listed.

+4 Not from the end of the original date of the arrangement.